(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the semolina coating is thin and uniform provides the absolute secret to achieved a professional-grade crunch.
+• Ensuring the semolina coating is thin and uniform provides the absolute secret to achieved a crunch.

-• The addition of plenty of red chili provide the essential professional-grade spicy kick found in coastal recipes.
+• The addition of plenty of red chili provide the essential spicy kick found in coastal recipes.

 Nutritional Information(Per 1 piece (150g))